nicholas-ko-zy/nicholas-ko-zy/README.md

 ### Hi there 👋

 I am currently in my third year at Yale-NUS College.
 I have two years of experience using R and Python and recently picked up QGIS.
+Please drop me an email at nicholasko@u.yale-nus.edu.sg if you want to get in touch!
+My website is [nicholas-ko-zy.github.io.](nicholas-ko-zy.github.io)
 _I thought I would be a philosophy major, after that, an urban studies major but finally settled on data science._

 Projects: